If you were invited to join an existing Tracker project, clicking the link in your invitation email will take you to the project.

 You’re ready to start adding stories to your project.
 If you want to migrate stories over from another tool, there are several ways to do that.

 Only project owners can change Project Settings.
-If you are a project owner, click the Settings tab in the top nav of your project view.
-Or, you can click Settings on the Dashboard for the project you want to change.
-Project members can only view project settings.
-See the list of Project Settings for more information.
+If you are a project owner, click the MORE tab in the top nav of your project view.
+Or, you can click the Settings cog wheel

 To dig deeper into Tracker projects and all their capabilities, check out Using Projects in the Getting More out of Tracker section.